Tim-Barton/Tim-Barton.github.io/_drafts/relative-estimation.md

 I prefer Exponential Scale because I feel it's easier to rationalise about the relative sizes when you can ask questions like "Ok so Feature A is bigger than Feature B, but is it twice as big or just a little bigger?"
 It also becomes easier to gut check the Final Estimate as the buckets are related.
 Lastly by having a much larger number associated with your largest items of work it helps embody the concept that they are usually those with the most risk.

 My normal process is to relative size all the features, then Estimate one of the 'Small' tickets and one of the 'Large' tickets.
 If we've sized correctly the 'Large' Estimate should be 4 times the 'Small'.
-We can then calculate the other sizes Estimates and allow the team to gut check them against the features in each bucket.
+We can then calculate the other sizes' Estimates and allow the team to gut check them against the features in each bucket.
 This provides a few different points of validation to catch any errors or outliers without an undue amount of extra effort.

 These validation steps also help protect against one of the major downsides of T Shirt Estimation: The Extra Large bucket becoming an 'or bigger' bucket for all the things that are just too big to think about.
 No-one wins if you leave these super big tickets as they are, so when you find them you really need to do some feature breakdown to ensure they fit within your scale and are being estimated correctly.

 ### Story Points

 Story Points are probably the most well known Relative Estimation technique as it has become a staple part of a "standard" Scrum implementation.
-With Story Points, the buckets we use are numbers (as compared to labels like in T Shirt sizing) which allows us to estimate using the concept of Velocity - defined as the number of Points achievable by the Team in a given time period.
+With Story Points, the buckets we use are numbers (as compared to labels like in T Shirt sizing) which allows us to Estimate using the concept of Velocity - defined as the number of Points achievable by the Team in a given time period.
 When you generate your expected Velocity using past data this has the extra benefit of handling the Senior/Junior estimation difference, because the score has already aggregated the different amount of work that each person is able to achieve.

 Similarly to T Shirt Sizing, Story Points have two major scales that I've come across: the [Planning Poker](https://storypoint.poker/) scale and the Fibonacci Sequence.